Skip to main content

 Good to know:

-• In order to see the value on the chart in statistics of products you need to establish when it was planned, not the date of adding or winning a deal.
-The date, when you predict the money from a deal can be totally different than de date of adding or winning a deal.
+• In order to see the value on the chart in statistics of products, you need to establish when it was planned, not the date of adding or winning a deal.
+The date, when you predict the money from a deal, can be totally different than the date of adding or winning a deal.

 Did this answer your question?